- Purchase the complete Expat Arrivals Spain Guide (PDF)

 Time: GMT +1 (GMT+2 from the end of March to the end of October)

 Electricity: 230V, 50Hz.
 Standard European two-pin plugs are used.

 Emergency numbers: 112 (the European emergency number), 061 (health emergencies), 091 (police)

 Transport and driving: Cars drive on the right.
-Roads are usually in good condition.
+Roads are usually in exceptional condition.
 Drivers are required to flash their lights before overtaking another vehicle.